Growing Branches Counseling | 7450 Dr. Phillips Blvd., Suite 312, Orlando, FL 32819 | 689-307-8002

 * Reading and getting lost in stories that offer meaning, reflection, and hope

-I am especially drawn to trauma-focused and relational work, including play therapy, because healing does not happen only through words.
-It happens through safety, connection, creativity, and attuned relationships.
-Whether I am sitting on the floor with a child in the playroom, supporting a teen navigating identity and overwhelm, or helping couples reconnect after rupture, I aim to create a space where people feel seen, understood, and emotionally safe.
+Whether I am sitting on the floor in the playroom with a child, supporting a teen navigating overwhelm, or helping partners reconnect after difficult moments, my goal is the same.
+I aim to create a space where people feel safe, understood, and empowered to grow.

-Not a traditional hero, but Luna Lovegood.
-I admire her gentleness, authenticity, and the way she sees and accepts people exactly as they are.
+Not a traditional superhero, but Luna Lovegood.
+I admire her authenticity, gentleness, and the way she sees and accepts people exactly as they are.

 "Trauma is not what happens to us, but what we hold inside in the absence of an empathetic witness."— Dr. Peter Levine